-Military - North Dakota residents who were on federal active duty with the U.S. Armed Forces under Title 10 stationed outside of the state during the 2022 deer gun season and received the expeditionary medal or campaign badge, and apply during the application period are eligible to purchase one white-tailed deer gun license in a unit of their choice.
-Applicants are required to include documentation showing their award or qualification for the award with their application.
+Military - North Dakota residents who were on federal active duty with the U.S. Armed Forces under Title 10 stationed outside of the state during the previous deer gun season and apply during the application period are eligible to purchase one white-tailed deer gun license in a unit of their choice.
+Applicants are required to include documentation showing their orders for deployment.
 Applications received after the application deadline will be issued licenses based on availability.